 These techniques hide the identities of the transacting parties.
 Additionally, the Ring Confidential Transactions, or RingCT, conceals the transaction amount, adding another layer of privacy.

-It had a market capitalization of about $3 billion at press time while going for $188.
-Its transaction speeds are considerably faster than Bitcoin.
+It had a market capitalisation of about $3 billion while going for $188.
+Its transaction speeds are considerably faster than Bitcoin’s.

-The privacy coin has continued to grow in stature and is on a solid footing.
+The privacy coin has grown in stature and is on a solid footing.

 Comparison between Monero and DASH